Lock in the Federal Solar Tax Credit Before It’s Gone

 For Residential Homeowners:

-• Your system must be installed and “placed in service” by this deadline to qualify.
+• Residential tax credits ended Dec.
+31 of 2025.
+Residential systems needed to be installed and “placed in service” by this deadline to qualify.

-• Projects that begin after July 3, 2026, will be subject to even stricter FEOC provisions, causing additional supply chain and component cost issues.
+Projects contracted after July 3, 2026, will face additional FEOC restrictions, which will likely cause more supply chain and component cost issues.

 The Financial Impact: Understanding the 30% Solar Tax Credit

-Recent federal legislation, signed July 4, 2025, is ending the federal solar tax credit for solar energy projects over the next 4 years.
+Federal legislation, signed last summer (July 4, 2025), is ending the federal solar tax credit for solar energy projects over the next four years.

-While there are other incentives available for installing solar, the federal tax credit is the largest and most impactful for homeowners, businesses, farmers, and others.
+While there are other incentives available for installing solar, the federal tax credit has been the largest and most impactful for homeowners, businesses, farmers, and others for years.
 It provides a dollar-for-dollar credit of 30% of the cost of the following from taxes:

-For a homeowner with a $30,000 residential solar system, missing the December 31, 2025, deadline would mean losing $9,000 in tax credits.
+For a business installing a $100,000 commercial solar system, missing the tax credit deadline would mean losing $30,000 in tax credits.
 That’s a direct, significant increase in your net cost.

 There’s Still Time To Get These Benefits.
 Here’s How 1 Source Solar Can Help.

 1 Source Solar is a turnkey solar installation company that handles your project from planning to construction to maintenance.
-We install solar panels for homeowners, businesses, farmers, and many others across the Midwest.
+We install solar panels for all types of customers across the Midwest.

 We know your project needs to be placed in service quickly.
 That’s why reaching out to us as soon as possible is the best way to see how we can get your project placed in service by the time it’s needed.